086290-xyz/tchb/docs/lovemaking.md

 <span class="underline">much</span> slower progress, even if you push him as much as he
 pushes you.
 If you're two women you know how things are working after you've done most of the exercises.
 Go as far as you feel.
-You will feel the same exaggaration of watching and pushing yourselves to the limit when you do assisted stretches or any of the exercises.
+You will feel the same exaggeration of watching and pushing yourselves to the limit when you do assisted stretches or any of the exercises.
 Anyone does.
-However, in the end, when you're both at the same level you can have much fun out of the yoga and contortion sport if you're partners (and especially involved with eachoter).
+However, in the end, when you're both at the same level you can have much fun out of the yoga and contortion sport if you're partners (and especially involved with each other).

 The picture collection below is there to provide you with ideas and suggestions on how to use yoga and contortion to improve (<span class="underline">and